Belphegor (band): Early years with Nuclear Blast (2005–2009)

-Belphegor signed with Nuclear Blast in 2005, and commenced recording the album Pestapokalypse VI in producer Andy Classen's (who also produced the band's debut album The Last Supper) Stage One Studios in November.
+Belphegor signed with Nuclear Blast in 2005, and began recording the album Pestapokalypse VI in producer Andy Classen's Stage One Studios in November.
+Classen had produced the band's debut album, The Last Supper.

-After having played bass on six of the nine tracks on the new album, bassist Barth was forced to leave the band and terminate his career after suffering a hand injury that left him unable to continue performing.
-This led to Belphegor withdrawing from a tour with Hate Eternal in April 2006, and Helmuth was forced to record the remaining bass lines on the new album himself while Robin Eaglestone (ex-Cradle of Filth, Imperial Black) was recruited as a session bassist for live performances between April and October.
-Barth's full-time replacement was Serpenth, who joined the band in October.
+After playing bass on six of the nine tracks on the new album, Barth left the band due to a career-ending hand injury.
+Belphegor withdrew from a tour with Hate Eternal in April 2006, and Helmuth recorded the remaining bass lines on the new album while Robin Eaglestone (ex-Cradle of Filth, Imperial Black) came in as a live bassist for performances between April and October.
+Barth's full-time replacement, Serpenth, joined the band in October.

-Pestapokalypse VI was released in October 2006, and drummer Nefastus soon left the band.
-Session drummers have since been recruited including Lille Grubber, Blastphemer (Jan Benkwitz) and former Belphegor drummer Torturer.
-That same month Nuclear Blast issued a special ammunition box variant of the Pestapokalypse VI album, limited to just 500 copies and packed with the CD in digipack, a patch, a belt and "emergency provisions".
-A vinyl version of the album was also restricted to 500 copies.
-Pestapokalypse VI was further promoted by a promotional videos for the songs Bluhtsturm Erotika and Belphegor - Hell's Ambassador directed by Florian Werner.
+Pestapokalypse VI was released in October 2006.
+Drummer Nefastus left the band.
+Session drummers were recruited, including Lille Grubber, Blastphemer (Jan Benkwitz) and former Belphegor drummer Torturer.
+That month, Nuclear Blast issued a special ammunition box variant of the Pestapokalypse VI album, limited to 500 copies and packed with the CD in digipack, a patch, a belt and "emergency provisions".
+A vinyl version of the album was restricted to 500 copies.
+Pestapokalypse VI was promoted with videos for the songs "Bluhtsturm Erotika" and "Belphegor - Hell's Ambassador", directed by Florian Werner.